Deeply Rooted Co-op FAQs

 Q: Do you offer other learning experiences besides Deeply Rooted?

 A: Yes!
 Many.
 Best place to check is our True North Calendar!
 We have Educational Track experiences on various days of the week throughout the school year.
-Most of our Educational Tracks are on Tuesdays and Thursdays.
 Many of our Educational Tracks have hybrid and even online learning experiences as well as some in-person classes.
 Mondays and Fridays are typically reserved more for Field Trips and activity-based clubs.

 Q: Where ARE YOU located?

-A: Deeply Rooted Co-op is at the same location as True North’s flagship Littleton Location near Kipling & Ken Caryl Ave. intersection (closest C-470 exits are Kipling and also Ken Caryl Ave.).
+A: Deeply Rooted Co-op is located at True North’s Lone Tree Location (nearest C-470 exits are Yosemite and Quebec).

 Q: Will you be an umbrella school, offering record keeping?